allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 manner in which the cache works does not quite fit the [generational hypothesis](http://insightfullogic.com/2013/Feb/20/garbage-collection-java-1/) and may mislead the JVM by preventing it from properly tuning the GC mechanism.
-I then began to wonder whether it might not be worth keeping the cache in an area excluded from the GC's control?
+I then began to wonder whether it might not be worth keeping the cache in an area excluded from the GC’s control?
 I knew this is possible, although I had never seen a practical implementation of this technique.
 This topic was bothering me for some time, so I decided to investigate.

 ## Memory architecture